classgraph/classgraph/classgraph-classpath/README.md

 ```

 `addClasspathEntry` accepts a `String`, `File`, `Path`, `URL` or `URI`, and returns false if the
-entry was rejected (because it does not exist, or was already added).
+entry was rejected -- because it is empty, because the filesystem says it is not there or that it
+cannot be read, because a classpath element filter rejected it, or because it was already added.
+There is no need to check any of that before calling: hand it everything the classloader offers, in
+the order the classloader would search it.
 A handler must be stateless,
 since one instance handles every classloader in every scan, and scans can run concurrently; state
 belonging to a single scan goes in the `ClasspathOrder` that is passed in.
 The same handler can be
 registered with the scanner via `new ClassGraph().registerClassLoaderHandler(...)`.